SebastianoBacca/Coastal-Wetlands-Economic-Valuation/README.md

 ## Contact

-For questions, feedback, or to report issues, please open an issue in the GitHub repository.
+For questions, feedback, or to report issues, please open an issue in the repository.
 For more technical discussions, you can reach out to the maintainers via email or other communication channels provided on our project page.

 ---

-This readme file provides a structured overview of the purpose and functionality of the repository, aimed at facilitating understanding for potential users, contributors, and collaborators interested in coastal wetlands ecosystem services valuation.
+This readme file provides a structured overview of the purpose and functionality of the repository, aimed at facilitating understanding for potential users, contributors and collaborators interested in coastal wetlands ecosystem services valuation and for the reproducibility of scientific research.